salonishah01/Matplotlib/README.md

 ### 24. Joy Plot

 Joy Plot allows the density curves of different groups to overlap, it is a great way to visualize the distribution of a larger number of groups in relation to each other.
 It looks pleasing to the eye and conveys just the right information clearly.
 It can be easily built using the joypy package which is based on matplotlib.

+### 25. Distributed Dot Plot

+Distributed dot plot shows the univariate distribution of points segmented by groups.
+The darker the points, more is the concentration of data points in that region.
+By coloring the median differently, the real positioning of the groups becomes apparent instantly.

+### 26. Box Plot

+Box plots are a great way to visualize the distribution, keeping the median, 25th 75th quartiles and the outliers in mind.
+However, you need to be careful about interpreting the size the boxes which can potentially distort the number of points contained within that group.
+So, manually providing the number of observations in each box can help overcome this drawback.

+### 27. Dot + Box Plot
+-
+Dot + Box plot Conveys similar information as a boxplot split in groups.
+The dots, in addition, gives a sense of how many data points lie within each group.

+### 28. Violin Plot

+Violin plot is a visually pleasing alternative to box plots.
+The shape or area of the violin depends on the number of observations it holds.
+However, the violin plots can be harder to read and it not commonly used in professional settings.

+### 29. Population Pyramid

+Population pyramid can be used to show either the distribution of the groups ordered by the volumne.
+Or it can also be used to show the stage-by-stage filtering of the population as it is used below to show how many people pass through each stage of a marketing funnel.

+### 30. Categorical Plots

+Categorical plots provided by the seaborn library can be used to visualize the counts distribution of 2 ore more categorical variables in relation to each other.